shikon/shikon.github.io/_posts/2021-08-27-pwm-fan-controller.md

 $$
 f = \frac{1}{T_{on}+T_{off}}.
 $$
- The speed of fan in percentage depends directly on the duty cycle (DT) in percentage,
+ The speed of the fan in percentage depends directly on the duty cycle (DT) in percentage,
 $$
 \mathrm{DT}=\frac{T_{on}}{T_{on}+T_{off}}.
 $$
 so if DT is 0.6 or 60% the speed of the fan will be 60% of its maximum speed.

-# Temperature of a thermistor
+# The temperature of a thermistor

-Okay we know how to create the signal but how do we know what speed the fans should run at.
+Okay, we know how to create the signal but how do we know what speed the fans should run at.
 Depending on the amount of noise you allow at a certain water temperature, the water temperature is key.
-In order to find this out we need to translate the resistance of a thermistor back to a temperature.
+To find this out we need to translate the resistance of a thermistor back to a temperature.
 Typically these have a negative temperature coefficient, meaning the resistance decreases as the temperature increases.
 Since I do not know the model or make of my thermistor, I hoped a commonly used model would be a good fit.
 The temperature ($T$) as function of the resistance ($R_T$) according to the Steinhart-Hart equation.
 $$
 \frac{1}{T}=C_1+C_2\ln{R_T}+C_3(\ln{R_T})^3
 $$